Hello, my name is Jeromy Alexander, I am 45 years old.

 I am an active, practicing Catholic; I attend Mass regularly and have served as a Parish Representative, Catechist, Lector, and EMHC.
 I deeply enjoy learning and living my faith.
 I have two adult sons, ages 18 and 24.
 I’ve found no greater joy in life than raising my children.
 I often wonder if I ever taught them as much as I have learned from them – and I still learn more.

 I was born in Jackson, Michigan (old Foote Hospital) and raised in Michigan Center and Cement City.
 By high school I lived in Brooklyn and attended Columbia Central High School.
-I became an emancipated minor in 1995 and moved myself into the City of Jackson.
+Let us skip a story or two.
+I became an emancipated minor in 1995 and moved into the City of Jackson.

 My freedom at the time was short lived and in mid-September, I received the word that my littlest sister had been born – and I immediately felt called to come home and meet her.
 Over the next few years, my oldest sister had four children – and I had my first son in 1998, my second in 2003; and I have loved every moment with my family: to know, to care, and to love them all.
 My family kept me based in Jackson for the next twenty seven years.